JeremyCCHsu/Python-Wrapper-for-World-Vocoder/README.md

 - WORLD vocoder is designed for speech sampled ≥ 16 kHz.
   Applying WORLD to 8 kHz speech will fail.
   See a possible workaround [here](https://github.com/JeremyCCHsu/Python-Wrapper-for-World-Vocoder/issues/54).
 - When the SNR is low, extracting pitch using `harvest` instead of `dio` is a better option.

 ## Troubleshooting
-1. Upgrade your Cython version to 0.24.<br/>
-   (I failed to build it on Cython 0.20.1post0)<br/>
-   It'll require you to download Cython form http://cython.org/<br/>
-   Unzip it, and `python setup.py install` it.<br/>
-   (I tried `pip install Cython` but the upgrade didn't seem correct)<br/>
-   (Again, add `--user` if you don't have root access.)
 2. Upon executing `demo/demo.py`, the following code might be needed in some environments (e.g. when you're working on a remote Linux server):<br/>

  ```python
  import matplotlib
  matplotlib.use('Agg')
  ```
-3. If you encounter `library not found: sndfile` error upon executing `demo.py`,
-   you might have to install it by `apt-get install libsoundfile1`.
+3. If you encounter `library not found: sndfile` error upon executing `demo.py`, you might have to install it by `apt-get install libsoundfile1`.
    You can also replace `pysoundfile` with `scipy` or `librosa`, but some modification is needed:
    - librosa:
      - load(fiilename, dtype=np.float64)
      - output.write_wav(filename, wav, fs)